er537/blog/_posts/2023-09-05-whisper_interpretability.md

 Thus far, Mechanistic Interpretability has primarily focused on language and image models.
 To develop a universal model for interpretability we need techniques that transfer across modalities.
 I have therefore attempted to do mechanistic interpretability on OpenAI's Whisper model and here I present some of my findings.
 This post is structured into 3 main claims that I make about the model:

-**1) The representations learnt by the encoder are highly localized
+**1) Encoder representations are highly localized
-2) The features learnt by the encoder are human interpretable and the neuron basis is suprisingly mono-semantic
+2) The neuron basis and residual stream of the encoder learn human interpretable features
-4) The decoder alone is a weak LM**
+4) The decoder alone acts as a weak LM**

 *For context: Whisper is a speech-to-text model.
 It has an encoder-decoder transformer architecture.
 The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and the ouput from the decoder is the transcript, predicted autoregressively.
 It is trained only on labelled speech to text pairs.*

-# Macroscopic Properties of the Encoder
+# 1) Encoder representations are highly localized

+Below I present 3 experiments that suggest that the representations at the output of the decoder are highly localized; that is, they do not use much information from sequence positions outside of a narrow attention window.
+This is in contrast to a standard LLM which often attends to source tokens far away from the destination token.

 ## Attention patterns are very localized
 We propagate the attention scores $R_{t}$ down the layers of the encoder as in [Generic Attention-model Explainability for Interpreting Bi-Modal and Encoder-Decoder Transformers](https://arxiv.org/pdf/2103.15679.pdf).
 This roughly equates to,